J-I-Palmer/PPO_Minesweeper/README.md

 The following are instructions for use of the Minesweeper game, environment, and PPO model included in this zip file.
 First some libraries need to be downloaded: gymnasium, numpy, and stable_baselines3.

 Once all three of the above libraries (and their dependencies) have been installed, minesweeper_env.py will need to be registered in the gymnasium library.
 Navigate to where the Gymnasium library code was stored.
-For example, the path may look like “C:\Users\_____\AppData\Local\Programs\Python\Python311\Lib\site-packages\gymnasium”.
-Once inside of the Gym library, navigate to the envs directory.
+For example, the path may look like: <pre>C:\Users\ example \AppData\Local\Programs\Python\Python311\Lib\site-packages\gymnasium</pre> Once inside of the Gymnasium library, navigate to the envs directory.
 Once there, navigate to the classic_control directory.
 Paste minesweeper_env into this directory.
 Next, the file __init__.py inside of the classic_control directory will need to be edited to include this line: from gymnasium.envs.classic_control.minesweeper_env import MinesweeperEnv

 Then, navigate back to the envs directory and edit its __init__.py file by adding the following: